Aunt Edie’s Commonplace Book, 1917-1947

 Pages from Aunt Edie’s commonplace book

-Several poems from various sources, plus the program for Grapevine School’s 1940 graduation.
+In the photos below, you can see several poems from various sources, plus the program for Grapevine School’s 1940 graduation.
 The poems include “Yesterday, Today, and Tomorrow,” “Opportunity,” “Keep Sweet,” “Gossip Town,” A Morning Prayer,” and “Keep Me From Turning Back.”
+Normally, all entries would be handwritten in a commonplace book, but Aunt Edie clearly felt that the book could also be used for good things she clipped and saved.

 Here is an invitation to the 1941 graduation exercises of Grapevine School, the “Monday’s child is fair of face” rhyme, plus three stanzas of a poem, “Why the Twisting Way.”
 A bit of research for the source of the poem led me to the old Springs in the Valley devotional by a Mrs. Cowman.